Automated External Defibrillators (AEDs)

 In a healthy heart, a natural “pacemaker” delivers organized electrical impulses that generate a steady repeating rhythm.
 When the heart goes into cardiac arrest, random electrical impulses come from many locations within the heart, simultaneously causing an uneven heart rhythm.
 This uneven rhythm does not allow the chambers of the heart to fill and pump blood properly through the body.
 To restore a normal heartbeat, a defibrillator delivers a shock to the heart—momentarily stopping it—which interrupts the electrical chaos and helps restore a normal heartbeat.

 Audible and/or visual prompts guide the user through the entire process so the possibility of error is very small.
 Studies of the units indicate that AEDs are capable of accurately detecting V-fib and recommending a shock 90% of the time, and recommending no shock 99% of the time when not required.
 With this accuracy, an AED has a greater ability to diagnose V-fib than does an emergency response team.

 CPR is also required since an AED only restores a heart’s normal beating pattern to a heart in V-fib.
 Rescue breathing and chest compressions are needed to supply oxygen to the victim if breathing and heartbeats are not occurring.
 After the prescribed sets of breaths/compressions, the unit will analyze the motionless victim and determine if a shock is necessary.

 During treatment, the AED records the data it detects on the patient’s condition.
 Some models can also record a live audio of the incident.
 This data can be transferred to the physician treating the patient when he/she arrives at the hospital.

-Manufacturers of automated external defibrillators recommend users undergo training which normally takes several hours.
+AED manufacturers recommend users undergo training, which normally takes several hours.
 The defibrillators are so easy to use that most untrained users will be able to attach the pads, allowing the unit to analyze and provide shocks.
 However, users must still be taught when to use the AED, how to respond if a shock is not required and how to operate an AED safely.